Thesis

 As of October 2021, the financial transactions ecosystem represented up to 24% of administrative spending for care sites.
 Reducing costs and simplifying these processes could be a natural next step aligned with Abridge’s mission to alleviate the administrative burden in healthcare.

 As of September 2023, half of insured adults reported experiencing some difficulty understanding insurance details, like their coverage limits or out-of-pocket costs.
 Additionally, as of 2021, 25% of patients had delayed or avoided care due to the complexity and lack of transparency of administrative tasks, such as completing insurance forms.
-Integrating detailed bill explanations into Abridge-generated patient visit summaries, clearly outlining charges and the associated treatments, could help patients better understand their medical expenses while reducing the administrative burden they face.
+Tools that clarify charges and link them to specific treatments could help patients better understand their expenses while reducing administrative barriers to care.

 Expanding to Include More Healthcare Professions and Specialties